Resverasyn® | The Key Ingredient

 Numerous research studies and clinical trials on resveratrol administer the compound as the proprietary ingredient Resverasyn, the active ingredient in Equithrive® Joint and Metabarol®.
-Resverasyn is composed of 99% pure resveratrol that has been micronized and encapsulated, so it is easily absorbed by the body.
+Resverasyn is composed of 99% pure resveratrol that has been micronized and encapsulated, so it is easily absorbed by the body without negative side-effects.

 Dr. Patrick Lawless of Thrive Animal Health has pioneered the use of resveratrol in the animal health field.

 “Resveratrol must be in a purified and bioavailable formulation in order to be most effective,” he explained.

 According to Dr. Lawless, “Each production lot of our trans-resveratrol is analyzed via high performance liquid chromatography (HPLC) to ensure that the product meets our 99% purity specification before it is microencapsulated to become our proprietary product Resverasyn.
 Microencapsulation increases the bioavailability of resveratrol by allowing more of the molecule to enter the bloodstream so that it can be transported throughout the body for maximum therapeutic effect.”

 Without this process, resveratrol can be unstable when exposed to light or oxygen and is rapidly metabolized and excreted before it can reach tissues to exert therapeutic effects.

 How can Resverasyn support both joint health and metabolic health in horses?

 Inflammation is the primary driving factor in the development and progression of arthritis, a degenerative joint disease that affects approximately 20% of horses.
 Inflammation is also a contributing factor to insulin resistance or insulin dysregulation in horses, which is the leading risk factor for foundering or laminitis.